How we migrated from globalize to hstore_translate

 Post::Translation Load (3.0ms) SELECT "post_translations".* FROM "post_translations" WHERE "post_translations"."post_id" IN (2, 3)

-=> #<ActiveRecord::Relation [#<Post id: 2, created_at: "2014-05-25 17:31:44", updated_at: "2014-05-25 17:31:44">, #<Post id: 3, created_at: "2014-05-25 17:39:42", updated_at: "2014-05-25 17:39:42">]>
+=> #<ActiveRecord::Relation [#<Post id: 2, created_at: "2014-05-25 17:31:44", updated_at: "2014-05-25 17:31:44">, #<Post id: 3, created_at: "2014-05-25 17:39:42", updated_at: "2014-05-25 17:39:42">]>Sometimes, we would also wanted to perform some queries directly tied to the translations.

 Post.includes(:translations).